-At New York Primary School, we make sure that everyone feels safe in school at all times.
-Staying safe when you are using the computer and on the internet - whether at home or at school - is very important too.
-These rules will help to keep you safe.
-Your teacher will explain them to you and you can discuss them in class.
-Once you have understood them, you can put your name at the bottom of the sheet and we will give you a copy to take home and share with your trusted adults.
+At New York Primary School, we make sure that everyone facts and in school at all times.
+Staying safe when you are using the computer and to the internal "which we all home or all school" is very integrated too.
+These rules will had to keep you safe.
+Your teacher will explain them to you and you can distants then in class.
+Once you have understood them, you can you you man at the bottom of the sheet and we will give you a copy to take home and where with your trusted dealite.